GAA-UAM/GB-DNNR/README.md

 # Citing

-f you use this package, please [cite](CITATION.cff), or if you are using GB-DNNR in your paper, please cite our work GB-DNNR.
+- If you use this package, please [cite](CITATION.cff).
+- If you employ GB-DNNR in your research paper, please cite our work by citing the following references.

 ```
 @ARTICLE{10415168,